indalbind/SC_high_value/readme.md

 # IIT Madras SC Solutions

-This repository contains solutions for the IIT Madras SC assignments and exercises.
-The solutions are organized by topic and are intended to help students understand the concepts better.
+This repository contains solutions for the IIT Madras SC VM assignments and exercises.

 ## Table of Contents